usbt0p/mri-prostate-segmentation-deeplearning/README.md

     - Analysis of the distribution of image sizes (resolution).
     - Analysis of the intensity distribution of some images
     - Analysis of the approximate image center around which to set the ROI.
+    - Visualization of the centered bounding box around the prostate gland.
 - Notebook for data exploration on Prostate158 dataset, similar to the previous one, has been created.

 ### Preprocessing